 San Francisco might be known for its narrow rows of tight-knit homes, but the city’s neighbors to the south actually have the record for the skinniest house—not only in California, but in the entire U.S.

-The Skinniest House in America is located in Long Beach (at 708 Gladys Avenue to be exact), and is all of 860-square-feet, and just 10 feet wide.
+One of the skinniest houses in America is located in Long Beach (at 708 Gladys Avenue to be exact), and is all of 860 square feet, and just 10 feet wide.
 It’s a slender, three-story, Tudor-style house with two bedrooms, one bath, and a deck on the third floor.
 It was also built on a dare.

 The Rose Park neighborhood home was constructed back in 1932 by a man named Newton P. Rummonds.
 He’d acquired the land as a payment for a $100 loan a year earlier, and someone bet him that he couldn’t build a livable house on the 10-by-50-foot lot.
 The skinny, stuccoed house soon followed.